rbowsley/lamplighthelp/source/31-0-0_Recruitment_Module.markdown

 ### 3. Judge applications on their capabilities

 Our brains are wired to take short-cuts.
-Imagine popping to the shop and having to carry out a full cost-benefit analysis of every possible different shortcut, considering your current nutrition levels, past experience of different snacks, and the different nutrition to be gained from different options.
+Imagine popping to the shop and having to carry out a full cost-benefit analysis of every possible different snack, considering your current nutrition levels, past experience of different snacks, and the different nutrition to be gained from different options.
 You'd never eat.